DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Strictly limited to the site of exposure (back of the hand, interdigital spaces between fingers, more rarely palms), flat, scaly and itchy erythema, grouped nodules and plaques , also vesicles or blisters .
+Strictly limited to the site of exposure (back of the hand, interdigital spaces, more rarely palms), two-dimensional, scaly and itchy erythema, grouped nodules and plaques , also vesicles or blisters .
 In addition, erosions, crusts and scratching effects.

 TherapyThis section has been translated automatically.